Practical Strategies for Staying Sober

 Sometimes, the simplest approach is to be honest about your choice to stay sober.
 You don't need to go into detail, but a straightforward explanation, such as "I'm taking a break from drinking," can often be enough.
 Most people will respect your decision.

-2. Use a Decoy Drink
+2. Have a "Decoy" Drink in Hand

 If you prefer to avoid the conversation altogether, use a decoy drink.
 Carrying a non-alcoholic beverage that looks like an alcoholic one can help you blend in without drawing attention to your sobriety.